ch-kartik/Software-Testing-Projects/README.md

 # Manual-Testing
-This repository consists of the projects I worked on, related to Manual Testing
+This repository contains the projects completed as part of my manual testing learning journey.